vatpac-technology/sops/docs/terminal/townsville.md

 | RWY 19   | Outbound  | YBTL-YBU-D764   | Not above `A015` until within D764 |
 | RWY 19   | Inbound   | D764-via coast remaining over land-YBTL | |

-Aircraft intending to return to YBTL from the training area will contact TAL if intending to transit above `A015` (within TCU CTA).
+Aircraft intending to return to YBTL from the training area will contact TLA if intending to transit above `A015` (within TCU CTA).
 All other aircraft will remain OCTA and request inbound clearance directly from TL ADC.

 !!! phraseology
     **ABC**: "Townsville Approach, ABC within D764, for YBTL, request clearance at `A035`.”
-    **TL ACD**: "ABC, Townsville Approach, cleared BLUEWATER, maintain `A035`.
+    **TLA**: "ABC, Townsville Approach, cleared BLUEWATER, maintain `A035`.
 Abeam MBKR contact Townsville Tower on 118.3"
     **ABC**: "Cleared Bluewater, Maintain `A035`, abeam MBKR contact Townsville Tower 118.3, ABC."

 !!! note
-    TAL shall write the coded clearance in the **global ops field** prior to issuing clearance, for the awareness of other controllers.
+    TLA shall write the coded clearance in the **global ops field** prior to issuing clearance, for the awareness of other controllers.

 #### M742 Tiger
 The M742 Tiger [MOA](../../controller-skills/sua/#military-operating-areas) is located off the coast, `A040-F240`, spanning both TL TCU and KEN(TBP) airspace.